Javiera-L/abm/README.md

 Upon running the model, a new window should appear called "Model".
 This is our GUI, and from the menu bar we can choose, as before, to "Run model", "Print agents", "Save environment data", or "Exit" from the program".
 When clicking on "Run Model", the animation should appear.

 ## Tests
 Include images here.

 ## Known issues
+1) When running from Spyder, the empty Fig 1 window appears.
+However when running from Terminal, this is not a problem.

 ## Further improvements
+The current model is fairly simple, and a lot more could be added to make it more complex.
+For example, more beahviours could be added to the `Agents()` class, such as a `death()` function, `reproduction()`, etc. In addition, it could be interesting to add a predator class that competes with our current `Agent()` class.